 Kuwait, Bahrain announce first coronavirus cases

-Kuwait and Bahrain confirmed on Monday their first novel coronavirus cases, the countries' health ministries announced, adding all had come from Iran.
-Kuwait reported three infections and Bahrain one in citizens who had returned home from the Islamic republic.
+Kuwait and Bahrain confirmed on Monday their first novel coronavirus cases, health ministries in the two Gulf states announced, adding all had come from Iran.
+Kuwait reported three infections and Bahrain one.

+"Tests conducted on those coming from the Iranian city of Mashhad showed there were three confirmed cases of the coronavirus (COVID-19)," the Kuwaiti health ministry said in a statement posted on Twitter.
+It said the cases were of a 53-year-old Kuwaiti man, a 61-year-old Saudi citizen, and a 21-year-old stateless Arab.

+"All three cases are under constant observation by the health authority," the ministry added.
+Bahrain's health ministry also reported the country's first COVID-19 case on Monday after a "citizen arriving from Iran was suspected of having contracted the virus based on emerging symptoms".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)